Profile information

 After a long break, I am back here looking for somebody who would like to join me for a while on our small homestead in the bush.

 We've lived on our land since 2006, and have slowly built and developed our home and surroundings.
 I am now in my late sixties and love my life here - and it is a lot of work.
 My husband works in town most days, while I take care of the many animals I have.
 The most important ones are my two milk cows with their calves, because they provide us with milk, which I turn into yoghurt, cheese, butter etc., and with meat.
 Taking care of them is quite a big part of my day.
 We also grow gardens, I have a tiny greenhouse, and my husband runs a very small beekeeping operation.
 Then there are donkeys, a lama, a variable number of chickens and turkeys, a very old little piggy, three cats and a dog that all want to be taken care of (lots of cuddles appreciated by most of them).
+My spot for a workawayer does not include any work for the micro-apiary - I am only looking for somebody who is interested in helping ma a little with the other animals and in the garden.

 It is a very quiet life as we are half an hour's drive away from the next small town and 1.5 hrs away from a bigger city where I go about once a month for my main shopping.